Skip to main content

 • Mulches seem to make it harder for adults to reach plants, and for larvae to bury into the soil to pupate.

-• Eggs can be squashed, and larvae and beetles can be removed from plants and killed in a variety of emotionally cathartic ways (soapy water, gallon plastic bags left in the sun, I've heard of it all)
+• Eggs can be squashed, and larvae and beetles can be removed from plants and killed in a variety of emotionally cathartic ways (soapy water, gallon plastic bags left in the sun, I've heard it all).

 • There are insects that feed on Colorado potato beetles.
 It doesn’t seem like they are hungry enough to make a major dent, but they are present doing work.
 Don’t forget about protecting these insects when using insecticides.